Yoshihide Suga or Suga Yoshihide? Japan pushes media to fall in line on name order | DW | 25.09.2020

 Foreign journalists working in Japan say they are coming under pressure to give in to the government's request to reverse the order of individuals' names in their news articles.
 Julian Ryall reports from Tokyo.

-Japan adopted the Western style of writing a person's given name followed by their family name whenever they wrote in Roman letters about 100 years ago, when Emperor Meiji encouraged the introduction of foreign ideas for the nation's government and society as part of what is known as the Meiji Restoration.
-Along with rapid industrialization, land reform, the creation of a professional army and the introduction of free schools, people were encouraged to write their names in the Western-style when using the letters of the alphabet.
+Japan adopted the Western style of writing a person's given name followed by their family name when writing in Latin script about 100 years ago, when Emperor Meiji encouraged the introduction of foreign ideas for the nation's government and society as part of what is known as the Meiji Restoration.
+Along with rapid industrialization, land reform, the creation of a professional army and the introduction of free schools, people were encouraged to write their names in the Western-style when using the Roman alphabet.

-In September 2019, the government of then prime minister, Shinzo Abe, announced that it intended to standardize the writing of Japanese names when they appear in Roman letters on official documents and that the domestic media should do the same.
+In September 2019, the government of then prime minister, Shinzo Abe, announced it intended to standardize the writing of Japanese names when they appear in Latin script on official documents, and said domestic media should do the same.

-National broadcaster NHK was swift to adopt the new style, but the take-up elsewhere has been patchy.
+National broadcaster NHK was swift to adopt the new style, but the takeup elsewhere has been less successful.

-A foreign journalist writing for the English-language Nikkei economic newspaper told DW that the management have not switched, but added, "There have been some mumblings about changing this after [then defense minister] Taro Kono first made comments about the matter, but there has been no firm decision to date."
+A foreign journalist writing for the English-language Nikkei economic newspaper told DW that managers haven't switched, but added, "There have been some mumblings about changing this after [then defense minister] Taro Kono first made comments about the matter, but there has been no firm decision to date."

 Read more: Coronavirus crisis changing Japan's work culture

-Other media groups such as The Japan News, which is the English-language version of the conservative Yomiuri Shimbun, The Asahi, The Mainichi, The Japan Times and the news wire service Kyodo News – have also yet to change their editorial policies on names, but other journalists say the pressure is likely to grow for them to fall into line.
+Other media groups such as The Japan News, the English-language version of the conservative Yomiuri Shimbun, The Asahi, The Mainichi, The Japan Times and the news wire service Kyodo News have also yet to change their editorial policies on names, but some journalists have said the pressure is likely to grow for them to fall into line.

-"That is not currently the case and any change by us, the foreign media, would just cause confusion," he told DW.
+"We could change to surname first if that was how it was consistently used in Japanese government documents, in the business world or elsewhere.
+[But] that is not currently the case and any change by us, the foreign media, would just cause confusion," he added.

-Inquiries by DW by phone and email to the Ministry of Foreign Affairs, the Prime Minister's Office and the Ministry of Internal Affairs and Communications about the government's position on the foreign media continuing to use the Western-style name order shed little light on the issue.
+DW tried to contact the Foreign Ministry, the Internal Affairs and Communications Ministry and the prime minister's office by phone and email about the government's position on foreign media continuing to use the Western-style name order, but the inquiries shed little light on the issue.
 Press officials either declined to comment or failed to reply to written requests for clarification.

 Read more: Is Japan's after-work drinking culture a thing of the past?

-The Japanese government has called on domestic English-language media to adopt the new name order in its stories but said it was not clear if official requests have been made to foreign media reporting from Japan.
-She denied that media organizations that refused to comply with the government's request would face punishment or miss out on opportunities to interview ministers or leading government officials.
+The Japanese government has called on domestic English-language media to adopt the new name order in its stories, but said it was not clear if official requests have been made to foreign media reporting from Japan.
+The official denied that media organizations that refused to comply with the government's request would face punishment, or miss out on opportunities to interview ministers or leading government officials.

-Other journalists insist that the Japanese government has already managed to largely stamp out criticism in the domestic media and has now set its sights on doing the same with overseas news outlets, with this "dictat" one of the first steps to that end.
+Other journalists have insisted the Japanese government has already managed to largely stamp out criticism in the domestic media and has now set its sights on doing the same with overseas news outlets, with this "diktat" one of the first steps to that end.

 "This is just another way for the Japanese government to try to control the foreign media, in exactly the same way that it controls its own news agenda," said Jake Adelstein, the Japan correspondent for US news site The Daily Beast.